uwla/vue-form-builder/README.md

 `propsWrapper` is not set, it will default to `{label: label, labelFor: id}`.
 If `propsWrapper` is set, it won't be changed by this  plugin  and  the  programmer shall take care of passing the desired properties to the `wrapper`.

+If `model` is set to true, the `model` prop passed to `VueFormBuilder` will also be passed as prop to the field's Vue component.
+This useful if you have a custom component that needs to access some of the model's values.

+If `values` is set to true, the current form values will be passed as a prop  to the field's Vue component.
+This useful if you  have  a  custom  component  whose content depends on the values of other fields, dynamically changing according to the user input.

 ### Syntax